Vardhan says Kerala paying price for 'gross negligence' during Onam; No shortage of medical oxygen | Health

 He said 1,02,400 medical oxygen cylinders had been delivered to states and UTs.
 The National Pharmaceutical Pricing Authority has fixed the price of Liquid Medical Oxygen.
 Guidelines on 'Rational use of oxygen for management of COVID-19' have also been issued, he informed.

-Vardhan remarked that although there are no intranasal COVID-19 vaccines under trial in India at the moment, Serum India and Bharat Biotech are expected to pursue clinical trials of such vaccines in the country in the coming months on receipt of regulatory approval.
-He clarified that the Phase 3 clinical trial is generally with thousands of participants, sometimes even close to 30,000 to 40,000.
+Vardhan remarked that although there are no intranasal COVID-19 vaccines under trial in India at the moment, Serum Institute of India and Bharat Biotech are expected to pursue clinical trials of such vaccines in the country in the coming months on receipt of regulatory approval.
+On China's claim that the novel coronavirus broke out simultaneously in several countries last year, Vardhan said, "There is no evidence that can validate the claims on global multiple focal points for the novel coronavirus outbreak."
+Therefore, the reported outbreak of COVID-19 from Wuhan in China remains recognised as the first report worldwide, the minister said.

-It is possible that from a specific city or hospital, a couple of hundred participants are selected at a given time but, in general, the overall Phase 3 participant pool is much larger, the minister said..
+In a follow-up to a question from the last episode, Vardhan was asked on phase 2 of the COVID-19 grants to states, to which he said Rs 1,352 crore have already been released as part of the second COVID Package to 33 states and UTs.
+This phase 2 grant has been released in trenches during August, September and October this year, he said.

+Sharing details on the special Drive for Adverse Drug Reaction (ADR) reporting and monitoring of drugs used in COVID-19, Vardhan clarified it is not because of an adverse reaction reported with an existing drug but is part of a proactive COVID-19 preparedness programme.
+PTI PLB RT RT.

 ALSO READ